bschmookler/star-analysis/simulation/README.md

 For the FCS, we extract the hit energy directly from the <i>.fzd</i> file by running the <i>WaveFormFitMaker</i> with the option given [here](https://github.com/star-bnl/star-sw/blob/main/StRoot/StFcsWaveformFitMaker/StFcsWaveformFitMaker.cxx#L475).
 In order to save the ADC sum to the output MuDST file, we need to add the line ```hits[i]->setAdcSum(adc);``` right after the code [here](https://github.com/star-bnl/star-sw/blob/main/StRoot/StFcsFastSimulatorMaker/StFcsFastSimulatorMaker.cxx#L323).

-It is also possible to run using the compiled libraries in <i>stardev</i> environment, provided you compile the libraries in ```StSpinPool```.
+It is also possible to run using the libraries already in the <i>stardev</i> environment, provided you still compile the libraries in ```StSpinPool```.
 If you wish to save the ADC sum you need to modify the ```StFcsFastSimulatorMaker``` as described above.

 Single-particle simulation
 --------------------------
-To run a single-particle simulation, we can use the [runSimBfc.C](runSimBfc.C) code.
-To run 100 single negative pion events for pion with 30 GeV energy and Vz = 0, do the following:
+To run a single-particle simulation, we can use the [runSimFlat.C](runSimFlat.C) and the [runSimBfc.C](runSimBfc.C) codes.
+To run 100 single negative pion events for pions with 30 GeV energy and Vz = 0, do the following:
 ```
 root4star -b -q runSimFlat.C'(100,1,"pi-",30,0,0,1)'
 ```